jhpyle/docassemble/_docs/api.md

 intermediary.
 The web browser would make requests to the serverless function, which in turn would make requests to the **docassemble** server and return results.

+**docassemble** does not enforce any rate limits in the use of the API.
+It is theoretically possible that you could overtax your **docassemble** server by making too many API calls in a short period of time, especially if the API calls cause heavy CPU usage.
+So you may wish to insert pauses in your code that calls the **docassemble** API.

 ## <a name="pagination"></a>How to use methods that return paginated results